Tha Blue Carpet Treatment: Music

 "Which One of You" was recorded during the album sessions at its process, with the group called N.V.
 The song was run by the production team 1500.
-"Round Here" contains the same sample on the song "Thank You" performed by Dido, in which became the same sample that it was used by a fellow American rapper Eminem for his track Stan.
-Therefore, Snoop Dogg was wasn't aware about this matter when he was making that record during its recording sessions.
+"Round Here" contains the same sample of the song "Thank You" performed by Dido, in which became the same sample that was used by fellow American rapper Eminem for his track Stan.
+Therefore, Snoop Dogg wasn't aware about this matter when he was making that record during its recording sessions.
 "L.A.X." contains a sample of "More Bounce to the Ounce" performed by Zapp, in which Snoop Dogg already have used this sample of a song once on one of his earlier track, "Snoop Bounce", in which was included from his album Tha Doggfather (1996).
 All three songs – "That's That Shit", "Boss' Life" and "Imagine" – has lyrics ghostwritten from a former Aftermath Entertainment artists such as Stat Quo (Benton, S.) and The D.O.C.
 (Curry, T.).

 Recording

 Snoop Dogg told Billboard, that he was working on this album, Tha Blue Carpet Treatment, for nine months.
 He has collaborated with the likes of R. Kelly on the biggest song on the album, titled "That's That" produced by Nottz and other featured on the album Ice Cube, Pharrell, D'Angelo, Akon, Nate Dogg, B-Real (of Cypress Hill) and even Stevie Wonder.
 He also confirmed that Dr. Dre had a big input on this album, producing several tracks and even rapping a verse on the track, "Imagine".
 Dr. Dre hadn't produced any Snoop Dogg tracks since 2000.
-He also did I Wanna Fuck You with Akon but had to release a cleaned up version for radio play called I Wanna Love You.
+He also did "I Wanna Fuck You" with Akon, but had to release a cleaned up version for radio play called I Wanna Love You.